Hugh S. Branyon Backcountry Trail

 Experiencing the Backcountry Trail

-There aren't many trails of this type where you can actually camp but you can on the Backcountry Trail.
-The trail now offers an amazing camping area located under the tall pines with white sand footing and scrub oak called the Outpost.
+There aren't many trails where you can camp, but you can on this one.
+The Backcountry trail offers a fantastic camping area under the tall pines with white sand footing and scrub oak called The Outpost.

-The Outpost has three primitive campsites, which you must walk or bike to.
-The sites are canvas tents erected on a slightly elevated rustic floor that was framed with recycled downed trees.
-Each site includes nylon cots and fire pits.
-Gulf State Park supplies the firewood.
-A nearby pump sink is available to wash up at.
-Even though you have to walk or bike in, you're close enough to the Gulf State Park Campground campstore in case you need anything.
-Remember, there are only three campsites and they book fast.
+The Outpost has three primitive campsites you must walk or bike to.
+Each site includes a canvas tent erected on a slightly elevated rustic floor, nylon cots, fire pits, and firewood provided by the park.
+A nearby pump sink is available for washing up.
+Even though you must walk or bike in, you're close enough to the Gulf State Park Campground camp store if you need anything.
+Remember, there are only three campsites, and they book fast.
 Reserve yours in plenty of time for your trip.

 Originally written by RootsRated for Gulf Shores, AL.